 50170 SOYBEANS - Exhibit five fresh plants (include root system that is washed) representative of member's 4-H project field; OR exhibit an experimental or educational project related to one experience from your project.
 Include explanation of the project in a report for public understanding.
-Include the member's crop records with the exhibit, such as the 4-H Crops and Soils Record sheet, an FFA crops record, or similar information.
+Include the member's crop records with the exhibit, such as the 4-H crop record found online at 4-H.illinois.edu, an FFA crops record, or similar information.

 1103 NSF GALLON OF SOYBEANS - Exhibit 1 gallon of soybeans from previous year's crop.
 Exhibitor must be in at least their second year of the Soybean project.
-Include the member's crop records with the exhibit, such as the 4-H Crops and Soils Record sheet, an FFA crops record, or similar information.
+Include the member's crop records with the exhibit, such as the 4-H crop record found online at 4-H.illinois.edu, an FFA crops record, or similar information.